 We believe our investment in cloud products and a subscription business model, backed by a strong balance sheet, give us a robust foundation to successfully navigate complex geopolitical and global macro-economic challenges.
-However, supply chain disruption and resulting inflationary pressures, higher interest rates, a global labor shortage, the war in Ukraine, and foreign exchange rate fluctuations, may impact our outlook.
+However, material scarcity, supply chain disruption and resulting inflationary pressures, higher interest rates, a global labor shortage, the ongoing wars between Ukraine and Russia and between Israel and Hamas, and foreign exchange rate fluctuations, may impact our outlook.
 We also expect our transition to annual billings for multi-year contracts to impact the timing of our billings and cash collections.
-The extent of the impact of these risks on our business in the remainder of fiscal 2024 and beyond will depend on several factors, some of which are out of our control.
+The extent of the impact of these risks on our business in the remainder of fiscal 2025 and beyond will depend on several factors, some of which are out of our control.
 Further discussion of the potential impacts of these risks on our business can be found in Part II, Item 1A, "Risk Factors."